bcebel/bcebel/README.md

-- 👋 Hi, I’m @bcebel
+- 👋 Hi, I’m Brian Ebel @bcebel
 - 👀 I’m interested in 🎶
-- 🌱 I’m currently learning a lot.
 - 💞️ I’m looking to collaborate on web development.
 - 📫 How to reach me bcebel@gmail.com